pmemoli/Data-Science-Thesis/notebook.md

 ## August 1st 2025:

-I found a really cool paper involving "attention entopy", which is increadibly cheap to compute (unlike shannon entropy, which requires a lot of memory).
+I found a really cool paper involving "attention entropy", which is increadibly cheap to compute (unlike shannon entropy, which requires a lot of memory).

 https://arxiv.org/pdf/2412.16545